 Success is a very intrinsic reward that varies from player to player.
 Success at its heart is overcoming some challenge of some form whether it’s finding a secret, overcoming a platforming or action obstacle, or a puzzle.

 Success for optional content tends to be where DKC is lacking.
 Several bonus rooms either can’t be failed or are luck based, which limits the amount of success you can feel.

 The search for a secret/bonus room could give that feeling of success if it’s challenging to find.
 Unfortunately, there are several that are unfair to find.
 For example, for some, you just have to drop off the screen in the right place, with no real hints.
 There’s a fine line between an obvious secret and an unfair secret that’s hard to get right.

 Still, some of my favorite moments of the game are what I call the “Simple Items in Dangerous Places” challenges which I will cover in a different blog post.
 It’s a great example of how to add difficult content for high-skilled players to keep them in flow while keeping low-skilled players from wanting to take the risk.

 Simple items in dangerous places!
 Are you bold enough to risk everything?

 For its time, DKC was pretty good with rewards by using juicy game feel, lives, and animal buddies.
 Nevertheless, it remains limited in the types of players it attracts to its optional content.

-Stay tuned for part 2 to see how DKC 2 catered its rewards to multiple player types.
+Stay tuned to see how DKC 2 catered its rewards to multiple player types.